 This Day in History: The assassination of Abraham Lincoln

-On this day in 1865, Abraham Lincoln is shot by an assassin.
-Did you know that Lincoln was shot on Good Friday?
-April 14 also happened to be Good Friday that year.
+On this day in 1865, Abraham Lincoln passes away.
+Did you know that he was shot on Good Friday?
+He passed away the day before Easter.

 Another occupant of the box, Major Henry R. Rathbone, lunged for Booth and forced him toward the railing.
 Booth slashed Rathbone in the arm and leapt from the box shouting “Sic semper Tyrannis!
 The South is avenged!”
 His boot caught on a flag as he jumped, and his leg was broken when he landed.
 Despite his injury, Booth managed to flee the scene.